-Mathematically, similarity is a less stringent (but also less well-defined) relation between pairs of nodes in a graph than distance, so it can be easier to work with in most applications.
+Mathematically, similarity is a less stringent (but also less well-defined compared to distances) relation between pairs of nodes in a graph than distance, so it can be easier to work with in most applications.

 For instance, similarity is required to be symmetric (\(s_{ij} = s_{ji}\) for all \(i\) and \(j\)) and most metrics have reasonable bounds (e.g., 0 for least similar and 1.0 for maximally similar).
 Given such a bounded similarity we can get to dissimilarity by subtracting one: \(d_{ij} = 1 - s_{ij}\)